Muccarini/Hangfire.Community.Dashboard.Forms/README.md

 ### 4. Migration from Hangfire.Dashboard.Management.v2

 No migration steps are required.
-Simply update your namespaces from `Hangfire.Dashboard.Management.v2` to -> `Hangfire.Dashboard.Management.Dynamic`.
+Simply update your namespaces from `Hangfire.Dashboard.Management.v2.*` to -> `Hangfire.Community.Dashboard.Forms.*`.

 ---